Updated November 25, 2025

 of momentum caused by the end of what I was just doing:

-(namely) deciding there aren’t sickness-causing germs on this surface – my hands or most surface.
+(which was) being satisfied with my thought that there aren’t sickness-causing germs on this surface – my hands, or most of the other surfaces I come across.

 At the end of my thought that forms my true response: